aelynna/yahtzeena/README.md

 ## Todo

 - add 3 more dice that can be all rolled together
+- replace the numbers on the dice by pips
 - when you click on dice they will not be rolled and stay fixed
 - create score sheet above dice